tom2208/ChestCleaner/patchnodes.md

 - Refactored the whole command structure: A new tree command structure got implemented

 - Added subcommands to change sorting sound: ``/sortingadmin sortingSound set <sound> <volume> <pitch>``

+- Fixed bug which caused older minecraft versions to produce an error on loading